Tallen258/final-cs1810/README.md

 *Mile stone 1
--build a dummy info for the api
+- build a dummy info for the api
--build html form to add regestered player
+- build html form to add regestered player
--build cards to be on the page
+- build cards to be on the page
--build score table
+- build score table
--basic css styling
+- basic css styling

 *Mile stone 2
--build card dealer
+- build card dealer
--build functionality for drag and drop to swap cards for players
+- build functionality for drag and drop to swap cards for players

 *Mile stone 3
--build score card funtionality deteriming who will win and who will lose.
+- build score card funtionality deteriming who will win and who will lose.
--build the multiple pages with the links to pass between
+- build the multiple pages with the links to pass between

 *Mile stone 4
--build api
+- build api
--call to api
+- call to api
--build filter function to filter between registered players
+- build filter function to filter between registered players